 Browser Abandonment happens after a person leaves a website after browsing a category or a product page, without making any purchase.
 If you have the right marketing campaigns you can recover the users who are just browsing the site and abandoning.
 There are many tools for an e-commerce website to target the browser abandonment users.
 However, with Push Notification, you can target them in real time, directly on their browser.

-As compared to cart abandonment push notification campaign, the browse abandonment automation campaign is closer to top of the funnel, as shown below, and hence will impact a much large set of your customers.
+As compared to the cart abandonment push notification campaign, the browse abandonment automation campaign is closer to the top of the funnel, as shown below, and hence will impact a much large set of your customers.

 Historically you needed an email address to reach out to users, but with web push, your reach is much higher as you can reach out customers who are web push customers but never gave an email address.
 We see opt-in rates of as high as 20% vs email subscription rates of upto 5%, which shows now with Web Push you can reach 4x more subscribers and all of a sudden this campaign can become very impactful for an E-commerce store.